 Unlike other breeds, Cavoodles are very sensitive to heat, especially in summer, they shouldn’t be left outdoors for a long time.

-American Kennel Club does not recognize crossbreeds or mixed breeds; therefore, Cavapoos or Cavoodles can’t be registered with the club.
+Major Kennel clubs around the world do not recognize crossbreeds or mixed breeds; therefore, Cavapoos or Cavoodles can’t be registered with them.

 High Grooming Needs:

-Weekly bathing, daily brushing, daily teeth-cleaning, and weekly ear-cleaning is necessary for them to stay healthy.
+Weekly bathing, daily brushing, daily teeth-cleaning, and weekly ear-cleaning are necessary for them to stay healthy.
 Also, grooming from a professional groomer is also highly recommended once a month.

 So, these were the Cavapoo or Cavoodle’s pros and cons and we are sure you now have a clear idea about this Poodle/Cavalier cross.
 Apart from all the pros and cons, it is important to get a puppy from a well-reputed breeder.
 An expert breeder takes good care of parents and gets them tested to avoid any genetic issues in the puppies.